 Individual Tables or One Big Table of Results

-When you first obtain the RacingFormBook Access horse racing database, you will have obtained the results from the start of 2016 to as near to the current day.
+When you first obtain the RacingFormBook Access horse racing database, you will have obtained the results from the start of 2016 to the latest weekend just gone.

 The results are stored in individual tables – one for each year.

 This may be of particular interest to some, yet it is normally better to store all the data in a single table.